AdamDKaufman/adamdkaufman.github.io/README.md

 <div class="nav">
   <a href="#services">Services</a>
   <a href="#contact">Contact Information</a>
-  <a href="#contactform">Leave a Message</a>
+  <a href="#contactform">Schedule a Consultation</a>
 </div>

 <div class="header">
   <img src="photo5.jpg" alt="Photo" style="width:100%;max-width:300px;margin-bottom:20px;">
   <h1>Adam Kaufman, MSEd</h1>
-  <h1>Mental Health Counselor Associate</h1>
+  <h1>Licensed Mental Health Counselor Associate</h1>
 </div>

 <div class="main">
   <div class="section" id="services">
     <h2>Services Offered</h2>
-    <p>As a passionate mental health counselor with a limited permit to practice psychotherapy in Washington State, I am committed to supporting your journey toward well-being.
-I provide mental health counseling services to people from all walks of life and all ages.
-My therapeutic approach is deeply rooted in psychodynamic theories, helping you uncover how your past experiences and relationships influence your present thoughts, behaviors, and emotions.
-With extensive experience in addressing a variety of mental health challenges—such as depression, anxiety, stress, trauma, and relationship issues—I am here to provide a safe and understanding environment for you to explore and overcome your difficulties.
-Let’s work together to create a path towards a healthier and more fulfilling life.
-Please leave a message below or contact me via phone or email to book your free 15-minute phone consultation to see if we’re a good fit.</p>
+    <p>Adam Kaufman is a Licensed Mental Health Counselor Associate (LMHCA) with a Master of Science in Education (MSEd) in Mental Health Counseling from CUNY Hunter College.
+His therapeutic approach is deeply rooted in psychodynamic theories, helping you uncover how your past experiences and relationships influence your present thoughts, behaviors, and emotions.
+With extensive experience in addressing a variety of mental health challenges—such as depression, anxiety, stress, trauma, and relationship issues—Adam is here to provide a safe and understanding environment for you to explore and overcome your difficulties.
+Therapy with Adam can be described as a journey of collaborative self-exploration and meaning-making.
+With immense value placed on building relationships with his clients, you will be given the space to share all that comes to your mind.
+Throughout treatment, clients tend to not only resolve their current conflicts, but discover the life they'd like to lead.</p>
-    <p>Certifications: Pursuing a certificate in psychodynamic psychotherapy from the Training Institute for Mental Health (to be completed by 2027).</p>
+    <p>Certifications: Adam is currently receiving additional training and supervision in Psychoanalytic Psychotherapy from the Training Institute for Mental Health, an institute based in New York City.
+In this broad theoretical orientation, the unconscious is explored through various means, with the belief that self-understanding will lead to a fuller and more productive life.</p>
   </div>

   <div class="section" id="contact">